 We are an ecumenical, inclusive congregation, extending open membership and an open Communion table to all followers of Jesus Christ, and a full welcome to all into the life of our church, regardless of sexual or gender identity.
 Our worship is rich in a variety of music and forms, following the Revised Common Lectionary through the Church Year.
 Our life together is marked by many opportunities for learning, service, and fellowship.
-We are a member of the Convention of Atlantic Baptist Churches, the Canadian Association for Baptist Freedoms (formerly the ABF), and the Wolfville Area Inter-Church Council.
+We are a member of the Canadian Baptists of Atlantic Canada, the Canadian Association for Baptist Freedoms (formerly the ABF), and the Wolfville Area Inter-Church Council.

 We warmly invite you to join us for worship on Sunday mornings, and for any of the activities in the life of our church.
 For more information about our church, or just to be in touch, please send us an email or give us a call anytime.